Distinguishable-particle Glassy Crystal: the simplest molecular model of glass

 There are many open questions regarding the dynamics of structural glass and the nature of the glass transition despite decades of intensive study \cite{stillinger2013review,biroli2013review,mckenna2017,arceri2022}.
 Glass formers constitute an immensely diverse group of materials.
 Besides many fascinating phenomena in the bulk, they also exhibit puzzling features in confined geometries \cite{tsui2014review,roth2021review}.
 A typical glass is characterized by a structural disorder with random and frustrated particle positions and, for non-spherical molecules, also orientations.
 A type of glass, called orientational glassy crystal, possesses a crystalline structure but has random molecular orientations which constitute a structural disorder \cite{hochli1990review}.
 In view of the wide range of materials and physical conditions, identifying and understanding the most fundamental features of glass have proven very challenging.

 In general, the structural disorder of glass amounts to momentarily quenched random particle separations and (or) orientations.
 This implies random particle interacations and hence also an energetic disorder.
 An important question is whether structural disorder plays other crucial roles in glassy dynamics apart from generating the energetic disorder.
 By studying a distinguishable-particle glassy crystal (DPGC), we show that structural disorder plays no other role in many glassy properties.
-The DPGC is a molecular model of glass with an energetic disorder, but it is structurally ordered with neither positional nor orientational disorder.
+The DPGC is a molecular model of glass with an energetic disorder, but it is structurally ordered with neither positional nor orientational disorder, except for isolated point defects.
 The DPGC is in our knowledge the simplest molecular model of glass.
 It is characterized by vacancy-induced dynamics.
 The inherent structures are trivially known. it is also the only known molecular model with solvable equilibrium statistics.
 It can be an ideal example for studying glassy dynamics.

-The model is a direct molecular generalization of the distinguishable-particle lattice model (DPLM), which has successfully reproduced many glassy phenomena \cite{zhang2017,lee2021,lulli2020,lee2020,gopinath2022, lulli2021,gao2022,gao2023} including non-trivial ones such as Kovacs paradox \cite{lulli2020}, a wide range of fragilities \cite{lee2020}, and diffusion coefficient power-laws upon partial swap \cite{gopinath2022}.
+The model is a direct molecular generalization of the distinguishable-particle lattice model (DPLM), which has successfully reproduced many glassy phenomena \cite{zhang2017,lee2021,lulli2020,lee2020,gopinath2022, lulli2021,gao2022,gao2023,ong2024,zhai2024} including non-trivial ones such as Kovacs paradox \cite{lulli2020}, a wide range of fragilities \cite{lee2020}, and diffusion coefficient power-laws upon partial swap \cite{gopinath2022}.
 The energetics in the DPLM is dictated by particle-dependent nearest neighbor pair interactions and the kinetics is characterized by void-induced particle hops \cite{lee2020}.
 It requires no explicit kinetic or energetic constraint \cite{garrahan2011review, ritort2003review, biroli2001}, enabling a generalization to a molecular model.

 We consider dynamics dominated by vacancy-induced particle hops.
 Voids, the counterpart of vacancy in glass, or related defects have long been suggested to be responsible for glassy dynamics \cite{glarum1960,fredrickson1986,napolitano2013,lam2017}.
-Recently, quasivoids, i.e. voids in a fragmented form, have been identified to dominate dynamics in glassy colloidal experiments \cite{yip2020} and this justifies the use of vacancy-induced dynamics in this work.
+Recently, quasivoids, i.e. voids in a fragmented form, have been identified to dominate dynamics in glassy colloidal experiments \cite{yip2020} and locally averaged free volume has been found to correlate with dynamics in hard spheres simulations \cite{mei2022}.
+These motivate the use of vacancy-induced dynamics in this work, although the importance of quasivoids to glass in general is still an open question.